West Ham complete €30m signing of CSKA Moscow midfielder Nikola Vlasic

 West Ham have completed the signing of CSKA Moscow midfielder Nikola Vlasic for a reported €30 million (£26m/$35m) fee.

-Vlasic has put pen to paper on a five-year contract at the London Stadium, bringing to an end his two-year stint in Russia with CSKA.
+Vlasic has put pen to paper on a five-year contract at the London Stadium, bringing to an end his three-year stint in Russia with CSKA.

-The 23-year-old has become the Hammers third major signing of the summer after Kurt Zouma and Alphonse Areola, with David Moyes adding another No.10 to his ranks as he bids to improve on the Hammers' sixth-place Premier League finish in 2020-21.
+The 23-year-old has become the Hammers' third major signing of the summer after Kurt Zouma and Alphonse Areola, with David Moyes adding another No.10 to his ranks as he bids to improve on their sixth-place Premier League finish in 2020-21.

 Editors' Picks